sorshapassmore/PBfB_Personal_Project/README.md

 # PBfB_Personal_Project - Step one
-*Written by Lina Leuttgert and Sorsha Passmore*
+*Written by Lina Luettgert and Sorsha Passmore*

 Please read this file before using the scripts.